thedeveloperme10/Leetcode_Solutions/Search Insert Position.md

 ### Algorithm

-We can use a modified version of [binary search](https://github.com/RodneyShag/LeetCode_solutions/blob/master/Solutions/Binary%20Search.md).

 Since it is possible that we want to insert at the end of the array, instead of searching from `0` to `nums.length - 1`, we will search from `0` to `nums.length`.

 ### Solution